 One day later, a 17-year-old George H. W. Bush, mourning the loss of his friends who died during the attack, attempted to enlist in the U.S. military.
 Too young, he was turned away, but returned on his 18th birthday to enlist in the Navy, later becoming one of its youngest aviators.

-Today, we mourn the loss of the 2,403 Americans who killed 77 days ago, we honor the lives of the 416,800 American soldiers who died during the WWII, and we thank the veterans who risked their lives to fight during the deadliest conflict in human history.
+Today, we mourn the loss of the 2,403 Americans who were killed 77 years ago, we honor the lives of the 416,800 American soldiers who died during the WWII, and we thank the veterans who risked their lives to fight during the deadliest conflict in human history.

 Among those who fought was President George H. W. Bush, who passed away only eight days ago at age 94.
 Before his death, he was the last living president that served in WWII.